Elizabeth-Ololade/Capstone-Project/Sales Performance Analysis.md

 This query groups the sales data by product and retrieves the Top 1 highest selling product.
-The output provides insights of the product performing best in terms of sales.
+The output provides insights of the product performing best in terms of sales (Hat).

 #### Results Interpretation
 The results indicate the highest revenue-generating products, which can help in: